dasdom/CreateAppStoreBill/README.md

 Apple generates financial reports in txt format.
 The German tax office wants to see the bills.
 This script helps to generate the bills from the financial reports.

 ### Important Note
 Use this at your own risk.
+I am not responsible for any lost data on your machine.
+The script removes temporary files after it ran.
+Therefore you should create a dictionary for your financial reports.

 To create the bills for the tax office with this script works for me.
 Before you submit the bills check with your tax consultant!
 I am not responsible for any problems you have with your tax office because of this script.

 ### What you need
 You need pdflatex on your machine.
 And you should be able to edit LaTeX files because you have to add your address in the head.tex file.